kazie/blog-about-anything/docs/_posts/2024-11-18-so-ive-heard-you-like-timezones.md

 At the end of my talk, there was a somewhat unusually long question round, with many people asking questions - this must mean that they were engaged, right?
 Afterwards there were also people seeking me out to ask some questions in private - and from this, I can only say that my talk must have been a real success - even some people calling it the best talk of the whole day!! 🥹

+> Every time people tell me that they really liked my talk, I get a little teary eyed in secret - I am happy that I can make a difference - and maybe lead to less time-based bugs out in the world. 🌍

 ### The second day